-Fibre rope is used from seafaring activities, straight through to construction; the range of nylon rope we have available at Rope Services Direct Ltd guarantees the utmost safety and reliability.
+Fibre rope has many uses whether natural or synthetic.
+Typical uses range from seafaring activities to construction tasks.
+The range of nylon rope we have available at Rope Services Direct Ltd guarantees the utmost safety and reliability.
 Our ropes are available in an extensive variety of man-made materials, as well as natural materials so you are sure to find the right product to meet your needs.

 HERE IS THE CATEGORY SELECTION OF FIBRE ROPE THAT ROPE SERVICES DIRECT OFFER, IF YOU CAN’T SEE WHAT YOU ARE LOOKING FOR THEN GIVE OUR TEAM A CALL OR CONTACT US HERE WE CAN USUALLY HELP.

 Man-Made Or Natural Fibre Rope?

 Rope Services Direct can supply most kinds of fibre rope, in any length direct to you, whether it is a natural fibre rope or a man-made fibre rope.
 Below we highlight some of the main properties, advantages and disadvantages of each type of rope.
 This will to help you to decide upon the best type of fibre rope to suit your intended purpose.

 Different fibres can make different types of rope.
 There are 2 major groups that are; natural untreated fibres and oil based synthetic or artificial fibres.

 The primary distinction between both groups are that natural fibres will rot if saturated over an extended time period.
 This results from the action of micro-organisms.
 Man-made fibres are more powerful than natural fibre ropes and won’t be spoiled by micro-organisms.
 However they are going to deteriorate in bright sunlight and melt at a lower temperature than the natural fibres.

 Manmade ropes have overtaken natural fibre ropes in recent years due to their strength, reliability and cost.